derekburgess/jaws/docs/storage/repositories.md

 ## ProfileRepository

+Packet aggregation and the typed pre-embedding draft are defined separately by the [profiling service contract](../services/profiling.md); this repository receives only scope- and representation-bound `EndpointProfile` records.

 `ProfileRepository` atomically replaces all profiles in one explicit observation scope, reads a scope, reads earlier concrete scopes by capture evidence time, lists computed scopes, applies complete tri-state outlier verdict batches, and deletes an exact previously